Ryland Fisher

 Manelisi Dubase

 Manelisi Dubase is a seasoned journalist who worked for both print and broadcast media.
 He spent a year and half at the now defunct New Nation newspaper under the editorship of the late Zwelakhe Sisulu.
 He then joined the SABC in 1994 in Cape Town.
 During that period he covered the "talks about talks" and later the actual negotiations in Kempton Park and the 1994 election.
-In 1995 he was appointed as one of the SABC's first crew members who covered the first democratically elected parliament and its first president, Nelson Mandela.
+In 1995 he wappointed as one of the SABC’s first crew members who covered the first democratically elected parliament and its first president, Nelson Mandela.
 He remained in parliament until 2004 when he was appointed the broadcasters' Bureau Chief in New York and Washington.
-Here part of his assignment was to open SABC 's offices and coordinate news coverage throughout the US and the rest of South America.
-He returned to the parliament as the senior correspondent in 2010.
-In 2012 he was appointed as the SABC 's stakeholder representative in the National Council of Representatives, otherwise known as the NCOP.
-He returned to full time journalism in 2014 before he retired in 2021.
-Dubase was born in Gugulethu in 1968 and matriculated at Malefo High school in the North West.
-He enrolled at the school of journalism at Cape Peninsula University of Technology in Cape Town.
+Here part of his assignment was to open the SABC ‘s offices and coordinate news coverage throughout the USA and South America.
+He returned to the parliament as a senior correspondent in 2010.
+In 2012 he was appointed as the SABC’s stakeholder representative in the National Council of Representatives, otherwise known as the NCOP.
+He returned to full-time journalism in 2014 before he retired in 2021.
+Dubase was born in Gugulethu in 1968 and matriculated at Malefo High School in the North West.
+He enrolled at the School of Journalism at Cape Peninsula University of Technology in Cape Town.
 He is a father of three boys and a girl.
-He is currently doing freelance jobs and participating in community and school activities.
+He is currently working freelance and participating in community and school activities.
 He is an ardent reader, jogger and traveller.

 Jovial Rantao